MarkNuar/Project_SE2/DD/2DD.md

 **addReport**

 This method is used for adding a new Report.
-In particular it tries to recognize the plate with the help of the OCRS.
+In particular it tries to recognize the plate with the help of the OCRS and, if the plate is not recognized, the status of the report is set to "NOTVALID", otherwise is set to "NOTVERIFIED".
 Then saves the report in the database.
 The returned string is the identifier of the report, used for further requests made by the user.

 **Parameters**